socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-13-JSX.md

 we can mix javascript into our JSX using curly braces.

-we can write standard html elements with JSX
+we can create standard html elements with JSX

-and .... we can also invoke custom components.
+and .... we can create custom elements.

 [SC]

 [VO]
-remember our index.js file, where we invoked this app function using JSX?
+remember our index.js file, where we created an App element using JSX?

+We imported the App function that we've been looking at, and then invoked it, using JSX.

 [SC]

 [VO]
+Functions like these are called stateless functional components in React and they are the building blocks with which we build our interfaces.

-In the next video, I'll focus this most fundamental building block of React, which is called a component.
+In the next video, I want to focus on this most fundamental building block of React.
 I'll see you there.